Information for businesses

 The Motor Ombudsman has implemented a remote working policy since March 2020, and will continue to operate as usual.
 However, we fully understand the difficulties you may be facing during these challenging times with the need for some business closures and staff being furloughed.
 If you require any additional support or time responding to a case with us, please just let us know by responding to the latest e-mail from our case investigator, adjudicator or ombudsman.
 Alternatively, please get in touch with our Business Services team and they will be happy to accommodate your needs.

-Guidance published to help businesses as measures ease from 19th July
+Guidance published to help businesses

 Government has published updated workplace guidance as England prepares to move to Step 4 of the government’s Covid Roadmap on Monday 19 July.